noirXnyx/noirXnyx.github.io/_projects/1_project.md

 - Traditional regression models: Ridge Regression, Lasso Regression

 I divided the script/code to three.
 All of these were done in Jupyter Lab.
 Language is Python.
-- Data Preparation and Processing
+- Data Preparation and Processing. <a href="https://www.python.org" target="_blank">Click here to view the complete code for this part</a>
-- Building and hypertuning the machine learning models
+- Building and hypertuning the machine learning models. <a href="https://www.python.org" target="_blank">Click here to view the complete code for this part</a>
-- Data analysis which included statistical results, tests, and visuals

-If you want to view the complete code I used, kindly click the
+- Data analysis which included statistical results, tests, and visuals. <a href="https://www.python.org" target="_blank">Click here to view the complete code for this part</a>

 {% raw %}
 ```html
 For data preparation and processing, I started with importing the packages.